-Directions: If a student refuses an accommodation listed in his or her Individualized Education Program (IEP), Section 504 plan, or if required by DoDEA, an ML plan, the school should document in writing that the student refused the accommodation, and the accommodation must be offered and remain available to the student during testing.
+Directions: If a student refuses an accommodation listed in his or her Individualized Education Program (IEP), Section 504 plan, or if required by DoDEA, an ELL plan, the school should document in writing that the student refused the accommodation, and the accommodation must be offered and remain available to the student during testing.
 This form must be completed and placed in the student's file and a copy sent to the parent on the day of refusal.
-Principals (or designee) should work with Test Administrators to determine who, if any others, should be informed when a student refuses an accommodation documented in an IEP, Section 504 plan or if required by DoDEA, an ML plan.
+Principals (or designee) should work with Test Administrators to determine who, if any others, should be informed when a student refuses an accommodation documented in an IEP, Section 504 plan or if required by DoDEA, an ELL plan.

 Student Name: Date:

 Grade: Student ID#:

 School Name:

-District Name:
+School District/LEA:

-DoDEA-CAS Assessment:
+CCRS Summative Assessment:

-TA/STC:
+Test Administrator:

-Accommodation(s) Refused:
+Accommodation(s) refused:

-Reason(s) for Refusal:
+Reason for refusal:

 Comments:

-X X
+Student's Signature (optional):

-Student Signature (optional) Signature of Test Administrator
+Signature of Test Administrator: